From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 Bock-A heavy German lager that is high in alcohol content, usually ranging from amber in color for mai-bocks to rich, dark dopplebocks.
 Bock is German for goat so you'll often find a goat on the bottles of these fine lagers.
 The name is believed however to be derived from the town where this brew was originally produced, Einbeck.
 Bocks are generally served from winter to the early spring, which creates another spin on the origination of it's name, this beer is normally brewed during the months that coincide with the sign Capricorn...a goat.

 Bottle-Conditioned-Beers that allow for further fermentation while in the bottle are considered bottle-conditioned.
-It can be a rather tricky process, if too much sugar is left in the bottle to ferment you could have a small situation on your hands...a beer explosion, glass and beer everywhere, oh my!
+It can be a rather tricky process, if too much sugar is left in the bottle to ferment you could have a small situation on your hands...a beer explosion, glass and beer everywhere!

 Brettanomyces-Also commonly called "Brett", brettanomyces is a wild yeast strain used to brew beers such as lambics and gueuzes.